gkelle/ansible-tower-ldap-settings/README.md

 Note: If you are defining a tower_token, there is no need to define tower_user or tower_password.

+tower_url_protocol: Whether to use http or https when talking to the API.
+(Default: https)

 tower_uri_force_basic_auth: Force sending of basic authentication header upon initial request.
 (Default: yes)
 tower_uri_method_detect: Determine automatically whether the API method should be PUT or PATCH.
 Only use PATCH if no bind password is defined.
 (Default: True)